Table of Contents

 What Are the Oldest Romance Languages?

 The oldest surviving Romance languages include Latin and its regional varieties, which later evolved into the modern languages we recognize today.
 Vulgar Latin served as the foundation for all the Romance languages.
+Over time, these early forms diversified as they spread across different regions of Europe.
+Linguists often study these developments to trace the history of Romance languages and understand how they changed.
 Which Romance language is closest to Latin?
 Among the surviving languages, Romanian and Sardinian are considered some of the most conservative, retaining many features of their Latin ancestor.
+Sardinian, in particular, preserves older grammatical structures and vocabulary that closely resemble Classical Latin.
+This has led some scholars to view it as the closest living link to the first Romance language forms.
+Studying these languages also helps distinguish modern tongues from dead Romance languages that are no longer spoken.

 Related: The World’s Oldest Languages